 Impact of Work Experience #8: Kirstine (32), Resource Manager

 Kirstine did some work experience doing in-house recruitment (recruiting for the open vacancies within one company), and really liked it, she has never looked back since.

-She is really glad she started off in an in-house role, as lots of her friends started jobs as external recruitment consultants and quit because they didn’t like it.
+She is really glad she started off in an in-house role.
+Lots of her friends started jobs as external recruitment consultants and quit because they didn’t like it.